Economy Versus Disease Spread: Reopening Mechanisms for COVID 19

-\paragraph{Network-based Contact Models} We use a simple graph-based model that is based on contact distribution from real-world data~\cite{2008plos}.
+We use a simple graph-based model that is based on \emph{contact distribution from real-world data}~\cite{2008plos}.
 The work of~\cite{2008plos} was a fairly large-scale (involving 7290 individuals and 92,904 contacts), population- based survey of ``epidemiologically relevant'' social contact patterns.

 We define a \emph{contact graph} where nodes consist of individuals and edges (assumed to be undirected) denote contacts between them.
-To model spatial distribution, we assume that nodes are distributed randomly in a unit area (square).
+To model spatial distribution, we assume that nodes are distributed randomly in a unit square.
 This is a variant of the \emph{random geometric} graph model that has been extensively studied~\cite{MP10}.
 In this random geometric graph model that we call the $G(n,k)$ model, we have $n$ nodes uniformly distributed in a unit area and each node has an edge with its $k$ closest neighbors.
 Note that this model has two key features: \begin{enumerate*}[label=(\arabic*)] \item spatial locality --- edges are between nodes that are in proximity \item the small-world property --- neighbors of a node are themselves likely to be connected. \end{enumerate*}